 1. Healthnews

-The review particularly emphasizes the power of task consolidation and bidirectional sync: when you check off a task in Akiflow, this is also updated in the original app like Notion or Trello.
-The time blocking feature and the command bar with keyboard shortcuts receive a lot of attention, although the reviewer admits there’s a learning curve.
-The pricing model is seen as on the expensive side for monthly subscribers, but the annual option is considered much better value according to them.
+The review especially emphasizes the power of task consolidation and the bidirectional sync: if you check off a task in Akiflow, this is also updated in the original app like Notion or Trello.
+The time blocking feature and the command bar with keyboard shortcuts get a lot of attention, although the reviewer admits there is a learning curve.
+The pricing model is seen as on the pricey side for monthly payers, but the annual option is much better value according to them.

 Pros

-- Bidirectional sync: changes in Akiflow are carried through to the original apps
+- Bidirectional sync: changes in Akiflow are applied in the original apps

-- Visually appealing interface that stays organized, even with many integrations
+- Visually appealing interface that stays clear, even with many integrations

 - Good onboarding with one-on-one sessions and dedicated support